Hello once again!

 - It would be helpful to have a microphone system set up so I can hear the artistic director talking directly into my hearing devices or headphones.

-- It would be helpful to have written lyrics of whatever song we are doing, if applicable.
+- It would be helpful to have written lyrics of whatever song we are doing, including solo lines, if applicable.

 - Have people speak the words in rhythm in time to the beat before adding pitches to them.

 - Sit as close as is permissible to the piano or other instrument, if applicable with it on my right side, for that is my better ear.

 - Be in a space that does not have too much reverberation, though this is usually mitigated by using the microphone system.

 - If someone who is far from me says or asks something of significance, it would be helpful to have that information relayed to me verbatim if the microphone cannot be passed around for any reason.